icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 ---
-title: Multiplex transport
+title: Multiplexed transport
-description: Understand what's a multiplexed transport
+description: Learn about multiplexed transports and how IceRPC uses them.
 ---

-## What is a multiplexed transport?

 A multiplexed transport is an abstraction that provides multiplexed communication between a client and server using several streams.
+[QUIC][quic] or [Slic][slic] are multiplexed transports supported by IceRPC.

+This abstraction allows writing custom multiplexed transports.
+Such custom transports need to conform to a number of requirements which are documented on this page.

 IceRPC uses multiplexed transports for the implementation of the [icerpc protocol][icerpc-protocol].

-It provides two transport implementations:
-- the QUIC transport
-- the [Slic transport][slic-transport]

 ## The multiplexed transport requirements